cdktf/cdktf-provider-cloudinit/docs/dataCloudinitConfig.csharp.md

 - *Type:* string

+A filename to report in the header for the part.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/cloudinit/d/config#filename DataCloudinitConfig#filename}.
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/cloudinit/d/config#filename DataCloudinitConfig#filename}

 ---